MirrorNetworking/Mirror/README.md

 MirrorNG is optimized for **ease of use** and **probability of success**.

 With MirrorNG the objects in the client are mirror images of the objects in the server.
-MirrorNG takes provides all the tools necessary to keep them in sync and pass messages between them.
+MirrorNG provides all the tools necessary to keep them in sync and pass messages between them.

 ## Architecture
 The **Server & Client** are **ONE project** in order to achieve an order of magnitude gain in productivity.